tomthornt0n/lcddl/README.md

 }
 ```
 * `root` is the root of a tree composed entirely of `LcddlNode`s.
-* each child of `root` represents a file passed to LCDDL as input.
+* Each child of `root` represents a file passed to LCDDL as input.
-* each child of the file represents a declaration within the file.
+* Each child of the file represents a top level declaration within the file.
-* see `lcddl.h` for more information about `LcddlNode`
+* See `lcddl.h` for more information about `LcddlNode`

 ### Running LCDDL:
 LCDDL can be run with `./lcddl (path to user layer shared library) (input file 1) (input file 2) ...`